lindig/lipsum/README.md

 in a file.
 Also like Noweb, Lipsum is language agnostic and can be used for almost any programming language and documentation.

-        Echo prints each command line argument on a line by itself.
-This documentation chunk extends until the beginning of the named code chunk below.
+        @ Echo prints each command line argument on a line by itself.
+This documentation chunk starts with @ extends until the beginning of the named code chunk below.

         <<echo.c>>=
         /* <<copyright>> */